GiuseppeTG/Concert-Webpage/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Project Name
+# Web Development Course

-> Description the project.
+In this project, I built a Web Development Course web page.
+It is based on the original design idea by Cindy Shin in Behance.

 ## Built With

-- Major languages
+- Major languages: HTML, CSS, JS.
-- Frameworks
+- Frameworks: Bootstrap.
-- Technologies used
+- Technologies used: Visual Studio Code, Git/GitHub

 ## Live Demo (if available)